 So the argument for this being the signal to switch the Sabbath to Sunday is weak at best.

 He set the Sabbath day and we have no right to change what God Himself sanctified and set apart.
+Jesus was Himself Son of man and the Son of man is Lord of the Sabbath.

 If you want to attend church on Sunday morning that is great!
 You can absolutely do that.
 But we cannot change what day the Lord determined is the Sabbath.
 It says on the SEVENTH day.
 God’s calendar was not the Gregorian calendar!
 It was HIS calendar!
 The days of the week were ordered in Genesis, not in Rome or Greece.